coho905/RHS-Bathroom-System/README.md

 Feel free to make any pull requests or build off of it for your own school system.

-MIT License, Copyright - Colin Wolfe 2023
+MIT License, Copyright(c) - Colin Wolfe 2023